PhilippAiteck/MT4-MT5-Forex-Signal-Copier-Telegram-Bot/README.md

 **Congratulations!** 🥳 If you followed these steps correctly, you should now be able to open a conversation with your bot on Telegram and calculate trade risk-to-reward along with placing trades.
 For help on how to use the bot, send the /help command for bot instructions and example trades.

 # License 📝
-&copy; 2023 Tosin Ogunjobi.
+&copy; 2025 Philipp Aiteck Corp.
 All rights reserved.

-Licensed under the MIT license.
+Licensed under the Philipp Aiteck Corp license.